Counterflow and coflow instabilities in miscible binary superfluids: Holographic binary superfluids

-As depicted in the upper panel of Figure~\ref{v1v2_2}, the instability first occurs from the diffusive mode of~\eqref{HSmodes} when the superfluid velocity is above $v'_{c1}$.
-Meanwhile, the sound and gapped modes are stable.
-As the superfluid velocity increases further to above $v'_{c2}$, the other instability shows up from one of the sound modes, see red lines in the lower panel of Figure~\ref{v1v2_2}.
+As depicted in the upper panel of Figure~\ref{v1v2_2}, the diffusive mode is the first to become unstable when the superfluid velocity crosses over $v'_{c1}$.
+Meanwhile, the sound modes and the gapped mode remain stable.
+As the superfluid velocity increases further to above $v'_{c2}$, the other instability shows up from one of the sound modes, see the red lines in the lower panel of Figure~\ref{v1v2_2}.
 We find that these two critical velocities exactly correspond to $\chi_{--}=0$ and $\chi_{++}=0$, respectively.
-For the coflow case case with $v^s_-=0$, the attenuation is $\Gamma_0=-\chi_{--}\delta_1/4$ from (\ref{soundspeed}).
+For the coflow case case with $v^s_-=0$, the attenuation is $\Gamma_0=-\chi_{--}\delta_1/4$, \eqref{diffcoflow}.
 Therefore, when $\chi_{--}$ changes sign, the diffusive mode becomes unstable.
-Moreover, when $\chi_{++}$ changes sign, the sound velocity becomes negative, and meanwhile $\Gamma$ becomes positive.
-To see this, we expand the sound velocity and attenuation in (\ref{soundspeed}) around $\chi_{++}=0$.
-Without loss of generality, we assume $\chi_{n+}>0$.
-Then one of the sound velocity and attenuation would be
+Moreover, when $\chi_{++}$ changes sign, the velocity of one of the sound modes \eqref{soundcoflow} becomes negative \eqref{coflowunstablesound}, and its attenuation becomes positive.
+A negative sound speed signals modes with negative energy are excited, and thus implies an energetic instability, which is also accompanied by a dynamical instability due to the positive imaginary part.